rahulearn2019/msvsdpim/week6/readme.md

 ![Screenshot from 2023-03-21 21-58-33](https://user-images.githubusercontent.com/50217106/226680028-e45414a2-0a3d-48de-8699-02d96ee274ef.png)

-avsd4bituc-gen.py file is created and modifed as shown - name of the auxilliary cells in dummy verilog and name of the top level module is include
+avsd4bituc-gen.py file is created and modifed as shown - name of the auxilliary cells in dummy verilog and name of the top level module is included
 ![Screenshot from 2023-03-21 20-17-21](https://user-images.githubusercontent.com/50217106/226677709-4fb05f65-b7c4-4a53-a69d-0b7e68b4f9c4.png)

 Here's the complete avsd4bituc-gen.py script